ACTIVITIES ON THE AUSTIN EVENTS WALL CALENDAR

 With Bevo himself on the field and Horns fans bleeding burnt orange, this is college football at its finest.

 Waterloo Records In-Stores

-You can purchase the newest album from your favorite band here, or enjoy some free beer and music at these performances.
+You can purchase the newest album from your favorite band, or enjoy some free beer and music at these performances.

-Check out the 227 acres of trees surrounded by businesses and houses near Loop 360.
-Guided hikes are offered, as well as stargazing and trail-maintenance activities.
+Check out the 227 acres of protected wilderness, near Loop 360.
+Guided hikes are offered, as well as stargazing and educational activities.

 Zip Lost Pines

 Experience the breathtaking views of Central Texas firsthand.
 Enjoy a fun, dynamic, and educational zip tour at McKinney Roughs Nature Park.